-In the closed-die forging process, metal blanks, or billets, are heated to perhaps as high as 2,200F depending on grade, and then either pounded by hammers or squeezed by presses with dies that contain an impression of the shape of the final forging.
-Closed-die drop forging is a popular process in the forging industry for the creation of tools, aerospace parts, turbine blades and other high performance steel parts.
+In the closed-die drop forging process, metal blanks, or billets, are heated to perhaps as high as 2,200F depending on grade, and then either pounded by hammers or squeezed by presses with dies that contain an impression of the shape of the final forging.
+Closed-die drop forging is a popular process in the forging industry for the creation of tools, aerospace parts, turbine blades, and other high-performance steel parts.

 How Closed-Die and Drop Forging Works

-The hammer forging process is sometimes called drop forging.
-In drop forging, steam, compressed-air, hydraulic power, steam or rollers raise the ram to which the dies are attached and then drop it at high speed onto the heated billet.
-The energy for forging is provided by gravity, or assisted by the energy source used to raise the ram.
+The hammer forging process is also called drop forging.
+In drop forging, steam, compressed air, hydraulic power, steam or rollers raise the ram to which the dies are attached and then drop it at high speed onto the heated billet.
+The energy for forging is provided by gravity or assisted by the energy source used to raise the ram.
 Many blows may be used to provide a part with the final forge shape and dimensions.

 Advantages of Drop Forging